dorjeys3/Python/README.md

 # Python
-"Teach a man C and he learns a little, teach a man Python he learns for a lifetime"
+"Teach a man C and he can develop a little, teach a man Python he can develop for a lifetime"
             -- Wise Man